ClericalAid/clericalaid.github.io/_posts/2024-03-07-debugging-vocode.md

 ```

 ## Making sense of everything
 So afterwards, I had to check the `WhisperFullParams` object and it seemed like it's supposed to match the shape of the C struct in `whisper.cpp`.
-This is because this parameter is being passed in from python into the C code via the `ctypes` library, and C is very picky with how structs are shaped.
+It seems that this parameter is being passed in from python into the C code via the `ctypes` library, and allows Python to work with C code.
+However, C is very picky with how structs are shaped.
+So when there is a mismatch, the member variables of the struct starts pointing at random values in memory, because it wasn't properly assigned a value when it was called from Python.
+So in order to fix this, we need to make sure that the `WhisperFullParams` object matched the shape in the whisper library's C code.

+A PR was submitted and landed [here](https://github.com/vocodedev/vocode-core/pull/517) which fixes the issue.